-One of the top attractions on my Atlanta To-Do Bucket list was visiting Zoo Atlanta.
+One of the top must-see Atlanta attractions on my bucket list was visiting Zoo Atlanta.
 I know there are a lot of people that believe that zoos are bad and should be shut down but I’m not one of them.
 I believe that zoos are extremely important to conservation and the protection of many of our world’s most beautiful species.
 Sit down with any zoo caretaker and you’ll see the amazing heart these people have for the animals that reside in their zoos.

 Their main goal is education, conservation, awareness, and population of endangered species although yes, they also allow the animals to be viewed by the public.
 This helps people see and learn about the animals with the hope that they may also donate to animal conservation programs, volunteer to work with animal programs, or grow up to work in animal or wildlife conservation as well.
 I support zoos 100%.

 That being said…this is one of my favorites and if you ever have the chance to visit Zoo Atlanta you absolutely must do it (oh, and parking is FREE!).